By Shell Polymers on Sep 11, 2020

 In line with these goals, the site’s predictive maintenance program will combine embedded sensors, analytic models, and artificial intelligence to help avert trips and failures in critical equipment.
 These sensors will track key variables such as temperature, pressure and vibration.
 Plus, the artificial intelligence algorithms will learn to identify when issues are developing.

-Leveraging Data to Enhance Safety and Streamline Processes
+Data Enhances Safety and Streamlines Processes

 Much of the plant’s data and documents will be stored in a smart, unified, digital platform that reaches across the engineering, procurement and construction functions.
 Here, people can search for the latest engineering documentation and pull up related information, including location, technical drawings, specifications, maintenance records, and history with tag search, reporting, data integration capabilities.